graphprotocol/rfcs/rfcs/0003-mutations.md

 }
 ```

-`graph-cli` handles the combining, parsing, and validating of these two schemas.
-The `graph-cli` verifies that the mutations schema defines a `type Mutation`, that all of the mutations within it are defined in the resolvers module (see next section).
+`graph-cli` handles the parsing and validating of these two schemas.
+It verifies that the mutations schema defines a `type Mutation` and that all of the mutations within it are defined in the resolvers module (see next section).

 ### Mutation Resolvers